William J. Evans Jr. was born on April 22, 1876 in Pittsburgh, Allegheny County, PA, the son of William J. and Eva (McKinney) Evans Sr.

 ~ Son Kenneth T. Evans ~

-In his growing up years, he lived in New Castle, PA and Youngstown, OH.
+In his growing up years, he moved with his parents and siblings to New Castle, Lawrence County, PA and Youngstown, Mahoning Couinty, OH.
 While in Youngstown, he was a member of the choir of St. Patrick's Church, the Knights of Columbus and the Kiwanis Club.

 Kenneth was wedded to Betty Louise Vanderbilt ( ? - ? ).